 Gradescope can be particularly useful for Science and Engineering instructors who need students to hand write formulas or draw diagrams–and who need to be able to respond in kind.
 Instructors and Teaching Assistants can grade simultaneously using an easy online interface that also allows for in-the-moment rubric creation and feedback, giving consistent grading across students and sections.

 Gradescope is integrated into CourseWorks (Canvas).
-To add Gradescope to your course, enable it in your course navigation (see instructions below).
+To add Gradescope to your course, enable it in your course navigation (refer to the instructions below).

-For a quick overview of Gradescope, see What is Gradescope? (video)
+For a quick overview of Gradescope, refer to What is Gradescope? (video)

 Using Gradescope: A Basic Workflow

 Step 1: Set up Gradescope in your CourseWorks (Canvas) course and link your course roster

 For more detail on modifying your course navigation to add Gradescope or other tools, read the Canvas Guide on Course Navigation.

 - Link your Gradescope course with your CourseWorks (Canvas) course